-What is an intranet?
-Is an extremely common question, and one that’s been doing the rounds for at least a couple of decades.
+What is a modern intranet?
+It’s an extremely common question, and one that’s been doing the rounds for at least a couple of decades.
+Perhaps the question still needs asking because what defines a modern intranet solution has changed over the years.

-In the most basic sense, today’s intranet platforms are a combination of productivity, internal communication, and collaboration tools.
-Whether teams are office-bound or remote working, a company intranet enables employees to communicate, easily access company information, and work from a central digital workplace.
+The most obvious intranet definition is this: intranet platforms are a combination of productivity, internal communication, and collaboration tools that enable employees to communicate, easily access company information, and work from a central digital workplace, regardless of their working location (i.e. office-based or working remotely) while improving the digital employee experience.

 What’s the difference between an employee intranet vs the internet?